janodev/HexColors/README.md

 # Usage

-To colorize your logs, add a six digit hexadecimal color preffix like this:
+To colorize your logs, add a six digit hexadecimal color prefix like this:

 ```swift
 print("#ff0000 a red rose")